KvelaGorrrrnio/BscProject/web/docs/docs/languages.md

 | `?` or `empty` | Is the operand empty? |
 | `^` or `top`   | Top of the operand (first element) |

 Note that boolean values are represented as integers: 0 is evaluated to false and everything else is evaluated to true.
-If a logical express, e.g. `a && b`, evaluates to true, the resulting value is 1.
+If a logical expression, e.g. `a && b`, evaluates to true, the resulting value is 1.
 If not, the resulting value is 0.

 Furthermore, expressions support indexing.
 That is, we do not need to index directly on varibale names:
 ```